Rohit909-creator/FaceDetection/ReadME.md

-Sure!
-Here's a clean and attractive `README.md` tailored for your **FaceRecognition** GitHub repo:

----

 # 🔍 FaceRecognition

 A simple **Face Recognition** model built on PyTorch & PyTorch Lightning, fine-tuned for identifying and comparing celebrity faces via custom embeddings.